ESPN: ESPNews

 ESPNews is a subscription television network that was launched on November 1, 1996, originally focusing solely on sports news, highlights, and press conferences.
 Since August 2010, the network has gradually incorporated encores of ESPN's various sports debate and entertainment shows and video simulcasts of ESPN Radio shows, in addition to sports news programming.
 Since the 2013 cancellation of Highlight Express, programming consists mainly of rebroadcasts of SportsCenter.
 ESPNews also serves as an overflow feed due to programming conflicts caused by sporting events on the other ESPN networks.

 ESPN Deportes

-ESPN Deportes (/es/, "ESPN Sports") is a subscription television network that was originally launched in July 2001 to provide Spanish simulcasts of certain Major League Baseball telecasts from ESPN.
+ESPN Deportes (/es/, "ESPN Sports") is a subscription television network that was originally launched in July 2001 to provide Spanish simulcasts of certain MLB telecasts from ESPN.
 It became a 24-hour sports channel in January 2004.

 ESPNU

 ESPNU is a subscription television network that launched on March 4, 2005, that focuses on college athletics including basketball, football, baseball, college swimming, and ice hockey.